TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 ### Render

-- Render allows you to deploy using simple "Blueprints", which link to your project's GitHub repo.
+- Render allows you to deploy using "Blueprints", which link to your project's GitHub repo.
 - The free 750-hour allowance is enough to host a few apps without paying anything.
 However, databases are separate on Render, and the lowest spec databases cost $7 each.
 - $21 a month is enough to host three applications as each app's database will cost $7.